vast-data/vast-exporter/README.md

 The Prometheus exporter connects to VMS and leverages its REST API to extract state and metric information.
 It listens to port 8000 by default.
 This can be changed using the --port parameter.
+VAST Prometheus exporter metrics are exposed in '/vastmetrics' path.

 Content
 -------

 1. Cluster capacity and states.
-2. Physical component states (NIC, node, drive, etc').
+2. Physical component states (node, drive, etc').
 3. Logical objects: view, quota, replication targets, etc'.
 4. Performance metrics (BW/IOPS/latency/etc') for cluster, nodes, views and top users.